WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 * print the item from the list
 * pause before going on to the next picture

-, then as the last line in your loop put this line:
+The code for clearing the screen is ```system('cls')``` and you should find this in the starter project.
+To pause the code use

 ```python
 input()
 ```

-which simply pauses the programme until you press any key, otherwise your loop will show all the pictures so quickly you won't be able to see them.
+which means the programme will wait until you press the Enter key

-Don't forget about **_indenting_** lines of code inside the loop.
+Don't forget about **_indenting_** the lines of code inside the loop.

 ### Note about typing in the right hand panel